 Considering Disadvantages Of A Townhouse

-Some people may also prefer the approach of a traditional condo complex or building, where exterior spaces are usually collectively, rather than individually, maintained.
-That can mean less work and less time spent managing contractors for individual homeowners.
+Some people might also find that the approach of a conventional condo complex or building, in which the exterior spaces are typically maintained collectively rather than individually, is more to their liking.
+For individual homeowners, this could mean less work and less time spent managing their various contractors.

 The Disadvantages of Living in a Townhouse